AP source: Yankees plan to not pay $26 million owed Ellsbury

 Ellsbury has not played since 2017 and was released by the Yankees on Wednesday.

 Ellsbury is owed more than $26.2 million as part of his $153 million, seven-year contract: more than $21.1 million for the final guaranteed season plus a $5 million buyout of a $21 million team option for 2021.
-If Ellsbury is not paid, that amount would come off the Yankees’ luxury-tax payroll next year.
+If Ellsbury is not paid, nearly $21.9 million would come off the Yankees’ luxury-tax payroll next year.

+New York’s decision to not pay him was first reported by the New York Post.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports